 How do I remove the battery from my laptop computer?

-Read First: All laptops are different; however, they usually share similarities when it comes to taking out the main battery.
+Read First: All laptops are different, however, they usually share similarities when it comes to taking out the main battery.
 That being said, all of the newer MacBooks from Apple use integrated batteries that generally require service to remove.
-If you're using a Windows or Linux based laptop, this document should give you a general idea on how to remove its battery.

 Removing the battery